Senate Bill (SB) 1383 - Organics Reduction & Recycling Law

 What is SB 1383?

 California's Organics Reduction and Recycling Law (SB 1383) requires all residents and businesses to separate and keep recyclable and compostable materials out of landfills.
 When recyclable materials such as cardboard and compostable (organic) materials such as food scraps, food-soiled paper, and yard trimmings are disposed in landfills, they decompose and produce methane, a climate change greenhouse gas contributor 80x more potent than carbon dioxide.
 Landfills in California are responsible for 20% of statewide methane emissions.

 Why Should I Recycle and Compost?

-When Union City businesses place compostable materials like food scraps in their green compost bin/cart, they not only reduce methane emissions, but they also create compost - a valuable soil amendment that retains moisture, conserves water, and nourishes plants and trees.
+When residents and businesses place compostable materials like food scraps and yard trimings in their compost bin/cart, they not only reduce methane emissions, but they also create compost - a valuable soil amendment that retains moisture, conserves water, and nourishes plants and trees.